-In life threatening emergencies please call an immediate ambulance by dialing 999
+In a life threatening emergency please call an immediate ambulance by dialing 999

 When registering with the practice we need to see proof of residency.
 You can use any document that shows your name and current address – e.g. utility bill; bank statement; lease; council tax statement.
 In addition we need to see photographic ID such as a driver’s license; passport; matriculation card.

-New permanent or temporary registrations can be made in person any time at the practice reception desk, provided your address is within the recognised practice area.
+New permanent or temporary registrations can be made in person any time when our list is open at the practice reception desk, provided your address is within the recognised practice area.
 This is shown on our practice boundary page.
 We would not accept new patients from outwith this area, in keeping with health board guidelines.
-All new permanent patients will be offered an initial health check at the earliest opportunity although this is not compulsory.

 When contacting the Practice regarding Test Results, please do so after 11.00am Monday-Friday on 0131 668 4547.